potteredgerton/javascript-for-dummies/README.md

 In this example, we define two variables called name and message that are both of the String data type.

+### Boolean
-Boolean: This data type is used to represent true/false values.
+This data type is used to represent true/false values.
 Here's an example:

 <pre>
 <code>